microsoft/T-MAC/docs/android.md

 ### Pre-requisites

-Install platform-tools and ndk from [Android Studio](https://developer.android.com/studio) or [command line tools](https://developer.android.com/studio#command-line-tools-only).
+Install platform-tools and ndk (verified with version 26.1) from [Android Studio](https://developer.android.com/studio) or [command line tools](https://developer.android.com/studio#command-line-tools-only).
 Please make sure that `adb` can be found in PATH and set `NDK_HOME`.

+> Using verified NDK version is recommended.
+TVM has stringent requirements for Clang that comes with the NDK.
+If you opt for Option.2 or Option.3, we recommend using Clang version 17 shipped with NDK version 26.

 For example, in my PC: